rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

-To greatly increase the chance of recovering assets deleted by a bad actor, you can choose to have an offsite copy of one Cloud Files container for each backup configuration tha you wish to protect.
+To greatly increase the chance of recovering assets deleted by a bad actor, you can choose to have an offsite copy of one Cloud Files container for each backup configuration that you wish to protect.
 In this context, *offsite* refers to a copy of Cloud Files containers on media which is not on Rackspace infrastructure (which would, of course, be accessible via the stolen credentials).
 You can restore these files to their original locations in Cloud Files and then use